Quillot/CS129.1Project/README.md

 ### Creating and using MapReduce

-1. Set-up your mongos server
+1. Set-up and login into your mongos server

 2. Assuming your mongos server is set up and the data has been imported, open the contents of 'MapReduce.js'